-Dr. Teo Paoletti is an assistant professor specializing in mathematics education in the School of Education at the University of Delaware.
+Dr. Teo Paoletti is an associate professor specializing in mathematics education in the School of Education at the University of Delaware.
 The primary goal of his research agenda is to explore student understanding of mathematical ideas at various levels (e.g., middle school through post-secondary).
 He leverages design-based methods to explore ways in which students can leverage reasoning about relationships between quantities to construct and reason about critical mathematics concepts.
 His recent work entails designing task sequences that leverage various dynamic mathematical software (e.g., GeoGebra, Desmos, GSP) to support middle-school students developing meanings for various function classes, graphs, and inequalities.

 Dr. Paoletti’s research has been supported by the Spencer Foundation.
 He has published articles in numerous journals including Educational Studies in Mathematics, The Journal of Mathematical Behavior, and For the Learning of Mathematics.
 He is an editorial board member for The Journal of Mathematical Behavior.

 Prior to receiving his doctorate at the University of Georgia, Dr. Paoletti was a middle and high school mathematics teacher at a public school in New Jersey.
 He taught classes ranging from 7th grade mathematics through AP Calculus BC.

 - Ph.D., Mathematics Education, University of Georgia, Athens, GA, 2015

 - M.S., Mathematics, Texas A&M University, College Station, TX, 2010